tranthuyquynh122-cyber/Customer-Segmentation-with-RFM/README.md

-# 📊 Customer Segmentation using RFM for a Global Retail Business | Python
+# 📊 Customer Segmentation using RFM for For Marketing Campaigns in A Retail Global SuperStore | Python

 ## 📌 Project Overview
 **Business question:** How can we segment customers based on purchasing behavior to support targeted marketing strategies?